PraisyRivritha/PraisyRivritha/README.md

 - 🌱 I’m currently learning **AI-ML,Full-Stack,PowerBI**

-- 👨‍💻 All of my projects are available at [https://getithappen.my.canva.site](https://getithappen.my.canva.site)
+- 👨‍💻 One of my projects are available at [https://getithappen.my.canva.site](https://getithappen.my.canva.site)

-- 📝 I regularly write articles on [https://praisyrivritham.wixsite.com/my-site](https://praisyrivritham.wixsite.com/my-site)
+- 📝 One of my article is on [https://praisyrivritham.wixsite.com/my-site](https://praisyrivritham.wixsite.com/my-site)

 - 💬 Ask me about **Python,HTML,Canva**